bradford-smith94/informant/README.md

 Requirements are in `requirements.txt`.
 If you want to install it manually.

+On the first run informant assumes that you have not read any of the most recent news items.
+Use the `informant read` command specified below to mark items as read.

 ## How does it work?

 informant provides 3 subcommands, 'check', 'list' and 'read'.